FTWtoday City Guide Live Banner

 Nearby: Cook Children’s Hospital

 This Georgian-style mansion was built in 1903 and was the city’s first designated landmark in 1978.
 The home once held lavish dinners and parties for the city’s powerful and elite.
 It was restored in 1912 and listed on the National Register.
-Cook Children’s Hospital purchased the building in 2022 for special events.
+Cook Children’s Hospital is currently renovating the building for special events.

 FTW-Log Cabin Village